Kenasa101/Keno-Oracle/README.md

 ( SAME CHART AS ABOVE )

 #### HOW DOES THIS WORK ?
-• We are reducing the game to a simple WIN or LOSE scenario - A WIM or LOSE scenario is the same as Heads or Tails
+• We are reducing the game to a simple WIN or LOSE scenario - A WIN or LOSE scenario is the same as Heads or Tails
 • Here we have reduced the game to apply Arbitrage Betting on the simplified game.